brucek/trolly/README.md

 ### How do I change the global name on the library used in the unit tests?
 It's only for `Mocha` you have to do that. `Karma` does this automaticly.
 Open up the `mocha.conf.js` file, and change `global.trolly` to the name on your library.
 E.g. `global.Foo`.

+## How to Contribute

+If you see any bugs, or have any ideas regarding how to improve this boilerplate,, please do not hesitate to send a pull request.

 ## License
 MIT © [KFlash](https://github.com/kflash)